imbeatriz/GATE-PET-model-for-voxel-wise-Dosimetry-in-Radionuclide-Therapy/PET Image Reconstruction/README.md

 **The following code was developed:**

-- **[CASToR_PET_reconstruction_Analysis.ipynb](./PET%20Reconstructed%20Images%20Analysis/CASToR_PET_reconstruction_Analysis.ipynb)** – Notebook containing the evaluation of multiple reconstruction settings in CASToR, leading to the selection of the final configuration used for GATE-simulated PET images.
+- **[CASToR_PET_reconstruction_Analysis.ipynb](./PET%20Reconstructed%20Images%20Analysis/CASToR_PET_reconstruction_Analysis.ipynb)** – Notebook containing the evaluation of multiple reconstruction settings in CASToR, leading to the selection of the final configuration used for GATE simulated PET images.

 - **[CASToR_vs_PyTomography_Reconstructions_Analysis.ipynb](./PET%20Reconstructed%20Images%20Analysis/CASToR_vs_PyTomography_Reconstructions_Analysis.ipynb)** – Notebook presenting the analysis of PyTomography reconstruction settings and a quantitative comparison between the final reconstructed PET images from CASToR and PyTomography against the ground-truth PET image.